Nandita Swetha: Career

 Srinivasa Kalyanam (2018) and Bluff Master (2018).
-In 2019, she starred in horror comedies with Prema Katha Chitram 2, Devi 2, Abhinetri 2 followed by thrillers 7 and Kalki.
-In 2020, she also appeared in Taana was an below average critics.
+In 2019, she starred in horror comedies Prema Katha Chitram 2, Devi 2, Abhinetri 2 followed by thrillers 7 and Kalki.
+In 2020, she appeared in Taana which was termed below average by critics.

 Personal life

-She hails from Bangalore, Karnataka, where her father is a businessman and her mother a homemaker.
+She was born as Swetha on 30 April 1990 in Bangalore, Karnataka, where her father is a businessman and her mother a homemaker.
 She has two younger brothers.
+She attended Christ University.